 Can I SGO a course I took at another school here at UI or can I SGO a UI course at another school?

-I am not a CLAS student but am enrolled in another college at The University of Iowa.
-Can I still file a SGO at the CLAS Office of Academic Programs and Student Development?
+I am not a CLAS student but am enrolled in another college at the University of Iowa.
+Can I still file a SGO with CLAS Undergraduate Programs?

 No. CLAS cannot file a SGO for a student enrolled in another college even if the student is taking a CLAS course.
 Student records are governed by the policies of the student’s home college and the SGO must be filed with that office.